-1. Address for Receiving Payment
+3. Address for Receiving Payment

-All warrants will be mailed to the designated payment mailing address indicated on the Grant Award Face Sheet and in the Grant Agreement.
-If the designated payment mailing address changes, a modification listing the address change must be submitted, before warrants will be mailed to the new address.
+- All warrants will be mailed to the designated payment mailing address indicated on the Payee Data Record (Std.
+204), Applicant Information Form of the RFP and under Project Officials in the Grant Agreement. - If the designated payment mailing address changes, notify the BSCC immediately.
+The BSCC must have an approved address change on file before warrants will be mailed to the new address.